Climdyn/qgs/documentation/notes/joss_paper/paper.md

 * q-gcm: A mid-latitude grid based ocean-atmosphere model like MAOOAM.
 Code in Fortran, interface is in Python [@qgcm].
 * pyqg: A pseudo-spectral python solver for quasi-geostrophic systems [@pyqg].
-* Isca: A research General Circulation Model (GCM) written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Isca].
+* Isca: A research General Circulation Model (GCM) written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Vetal2018; @Isca].

 The mechanically coupled atmosphere-land version of `qgs` was used recently to test new ideas using response theory to adapt statistical postprocessing schemes to a model change [@DV2020].